just4jc/corda/samples/bank-of-corda-demo/README.md

 Each of the following commands will launch a separate Node called Big Corporation which will become the owner of some Cash following an issue request:

-2. Run the Bank of Corda Client driver (to simulate a flow issue requester) by running:
-[BankOfCordaDriver] --role ISSUE_CASH_REQUEST_FLOW
-This demonstrates the Big Corporation node directly requesting issuance of some cash via the issuer flow.

-3. Run the Bank of Corda Client driver (to simulate a web issue requester) by running:
+2. Run the Bank of Corda Client driver (to simulate a web issue requester) by running:
-[BankOfCordaDriver] --role ISSUE_CASH_REQUEST_WEB
+[BankOfCordaDriver] --role ISSUE_CASH_WEB
 This demonstrates a remote application acting on behalf of the Big Corporation and communicating directly with the Bank of Corda node via HTTP to request issuance of some cash.

-4. Run the Bank of Corda Client driver (to simulate an RPC issue requester) by running:
+3. Run the Bank of Corda Client driver (to simulate an RPC issue requester) by running:
-[BankOfCordaDriver] --role ISSUE_CASH_REQUEST_RPC
+[BankOfCordaDriver] --role ISSUE_CASH_RPC
 Similar to 3 above, but using RPC as the remote communications mechanism.

 ## Developer notes